 An invigorating citrus salad to brighten up your winter meals.
 Deeply toasted quinoa, wilted kale, orange wedges and hazelnuts are tossed with a creamy, fresh lemon tahini dressing.

-This is a salad of raw and thinly sliced brussels sprouts and kale.
+This is a salad of raw and thinly sliced kale and brussels sprouts.
 The vegetables are doused in olive oil, lemon juice, white balsamic vinegar and a touch of dijon, then tossed with crunchy fried almonds and pecorino cheese.
 It’s filling, sturdy and most importantly, very flexible to make.

 This is a chewy, vibrant, satisfying Fall salad.
 It’s a bright and fresh way to use butternut squash during a season when the food can get a little heavy and rich.
 The nutty bite of sherry vinegar and pickled red onions juxtapose the sweet roasted squash and juicy caramelized grapes for a salad that is balanced, hearty and addicting.